 VERNE®, through rapid, automated, accurate, and cost-effective NDT, will be instrumental in addressing the urgent need for extending offshore asset lifetimes and postponing their costly decommissioning while eliminating the risk of catastrophic failures.

 VERNE® INNOVATION: The project VERNE® originated as an European

 Commission FP6 project primarly for LRUT inspection of Risers (2006-2008).
 The following SubCTest FP7 project aimed to use Alternating Current Field Measurement (ACFM) and Long Range Ultrasonic Testing (LRUT) sensors to inspect underwater pipelines and tubular structures.
 This project was finalized in a laboratory tank of the effectiveness of both types of sensors.

 Subsequently, the project was offered a grant from the European Commission to validate the technology at Technology Readiness TRL7 and the follow-on project was entitled SubCTestDEMO.
 This project resulted in a prototype validated at TRL7 in a subsea environment using a work class ROV to test a subsea pipeline.

-In 2017 Dacon AS and I&T Nardoni Institute SRL were awarded a Horizon 2020 technology development project by the European Commission (EASME).
-The mandate of this project is to commercialise a NDT instrument, VERNE®, capable of scanning/ screening tubular steel structures for wall thickness in a subsea environment to a depth of 3000m.
+Following this successful outcome, in 2017, the two remaining SMEs Dacon AS and I&T Nardoni Instititute SRL were awarded a Horizon 2020 development project by the European Commission.
+The mandate of this project was to commercialize an NDT measurement instrument capable of screening tubular structures for loss of wall thickness in a subsea environment.